-Successful redress projects are likely to receive grant offer letters and be able to start their projects approximately 8-10 weeks following the round closing, so please consider this when planning your project programme.
+Successful redress projects are likely to receive grant offer letters and be able to start their projects approximately 8-10 weeks following the round closing.

 List the tasks you will undertake and include a planned start and end date for each.
-How you break your project into tasks is up to you, but each one should represent a broad area of work (e.g. "home visits", "Development of baseline information", "Installation of energy saving measures") rather than day-to-day detail.
+Each task should represent a broad area of work e.g. identify locations for events, develop promotional materials, begin home visits, rather than day-to-day detail.

 You will need to show that you have thought through a realistic plan for how long different tasks will take and the order they need to be completed in.
-Also list the deliverables that will be produced at the end of each task.
-Your deliverables will be used to demonstrate that you have completed the task and could be, for example, a report detailing your activity or a pilot installation with a written case study.
+Also list the deliverables that will be produced at the end of each task e.g. roadshow of events delivered, leaflets produced and distributed.
+Your deliverables will be used to demonstrate that you have completed the task.
+(Max 750 words)